APRIL GUILMET

 “I never thought I’d see the day where the tax rate comes before public safety,” said Peter Curro, making a motion to return $460,000 to the General Fund.

-current plan is to no longer fund 35 percent of retirements for police and fire officials.
+Curro noted the governor’s current plan is to no longer fund 35 percent of retirements for police and fire officials.
 “If this amendment does not pass, $460,000 in programs and services would be reduced to stay in the budget,” he emphasized.
 The police department is already losing four officers next year, including a school resource officer.
 Additionally, town officials have voiced fears that they could be left with no choice but to close one of the town’s four fire stations next year, should Gov. Lynch’s budget cuts come to pass.

-than the default budget presented, and a significant decrease over the current budget.
+Town Manager Dave Caron said Article 5, the $25,727,911 proposed operating budget, would cost $1.3 million less than the default budget presented, and a significant decrease over the current budget.
 “Unfortunately again this year, the economy has impacted the town budget and plans for the future,” Caron said.
 “Revenues to the town remain stagnant, however.”

 Rep. Al Baldasaro (R-Londonderry) reminded fellow voters that, “the governor’s budget is basically talk.”
 “It’s a guessing game right now.
 I doubt we can correct it, and is it worth adding to the tax rate?
 We’re determined to fix this one way or another.”

-Caron had posed the possibility to hold a special town meeting in the event that state budget cuts are made official.
+“We’re kind of in a wait-andsee mode,” councilor Sean O’Keefe emphasized, noting Caron had posed the possibility to hold a special town meeting in the event that state budget cuts are made official.
 “As one councilor, it would be much more prudent to do that than to add to our budget right now.
 That would be kind of fiscally irresponsible.
 As far as closing a fire station, that’s not going to happen.”

 “In no way, shape or form did we put public safety behind anything else,” said exiting councilor Mike Brown.
 “This is not a done deal, this is a policy thing.
-What we’re voting on today is a responsible budget with public safety in mind,” he added, to a smattering of ap
+What we’re voting on today is a responsible budget with public safety in mind,” he added, to a smattering of applause.

 Resident Greg Warner said he supported the amendment proposed by Curro.
 “This would avoid the possibility of voiding our services by police and fire, as well as other town services in an already extremely tight budget,” he said.